Skip to content

 • Organization Role Rule: tenzir-platform admin add-auth-rule organization-role allows access if the id_token contains a connection field that exactly matches the provided <connection>, an <organization_claim> field that exactly matches the provided <organization>, and a <roles_claim> field that must be a list containing a value exactly matching <role>.

-We recommend using organization role rules to check if a user has a specific role with an organization.
+We recommend using organization role rules to check if you have a specific role with an organization.

 • User Rule: tenzir-platform admin add-auth-rule user allows access if the id_token contains a sub field that exactly matches the provided <user_id>.